 During the Reporting Period each director, including the Managing Director, completed a questionnaire in accordance with the documented process.
-The Chairman received a summary of results which were then discussed with the Board as a group.
-An action list of key areas of focus was discussed and tabled shortly after the reporting period to assess the extent to which the areas of focus have been addressed, and to consider the overall effectiveness of the meeting.
+The results of this were summarised and discussed with the Board at the June Board Meeting.

-The Nomination and Remuneration Committee conducted its evaluation of the Managing Director in August 2016 and again in April 2017.
+The Nomination and Remuneration Committee conducted its evaluation of the Managing Director in June 2018.
 The evaluation consisted of performance and leadership competencies.
 It also considered such things as market sentiment and industry activity.
-KPI's were also finalised in the 2016/17 Reporting Period and will be reviewed regularly.
+KPI's were reviewed in the 2017/18 Reporting Period and are reviewed regularly.